 The Ropps make more than 70 types of cheese in their self-contained cheese-processing facility, which is USDA, and state-certified and approved.

-Fresh milk is pumped from the milking parlor directly into the pasteurizer in the processing plant.
+Fresh milk pumps from the milking parlor directly into the pasteurizer in the processing plant.
 The side of the facility has a wall of windows, where visitors can watch each step of the process – from adding cultures to separating the curds and whey.

 Some best sellers include the Ropps’ green onion cheddar; tomato, basil and garlic cheddar; and bacon garlic horseradish cheddar – or BGH as it’s affectionately called.
 And the fresh cheese curds always sell out.